Alexandregiacomellileal/-Computational_tool_experimental_validation/README.md

 ## Overview
 This repository offers comprehensive details on the experimental validation conducted for the [[computational tool](https://github.com/Alexandregiacomellileal/Update-computacional-tool)] proposed in the associated research paper.
 The primary objective of this tool is to precisely estimate the individual grounding resistance of wind turbines when interconnected with the wind farm's grounding system through horizontal electrodes.
 It serves as an ally in identifying processes of deterioration that may occur in the surrounding soil or in the electrodes within the individual grounding system of the turbine throughout the lifespan of the wind farm.

 Validation experiments were conducted using a scaled-down multi-grounded system, as described below.
 The study involved measurements using four methods: (i) Fall-of-Potential at low frequency, (ii) Fall-of-Potential at high frequency (25 kHz), (iii) Clamp-on ground meter, and (iv) Proposed.
-The specific objective of this study was to compare the measurements results of these methods with the individual actual turbine grounding resistance (Rf, measured in Ω) obtained through Fall-of-Potential method at low frequency before the installation of horizontal electrodes.
+The specific objective of this study was to compare the measurements results of these methods with the individual actual turbine grounding resistance ($Rf$, measured in Ω) obtained through Fall-of-Potential method at low frequency before the installation of horizontal electrodes.